levi2m/ps-scripts/Bloatware/Dell Removal/readme.md

 1. Download the script file.
 2. Right-click the script file and select "Run with PowerShell".
-3. The script will uninstall all Java runtime environments except for the most recently installed Java runtime environment.
+3. The script will remove all Dell software except for Dell SupportAssist.
+4. If the current user is not an administrator, Dell SupportAssist will be uninstalled as well.

 ## Note